 There are many designations you can choose as an insurance nurse.
 Let’s look at some of them:

 Health Coach Associate

-As a health coach associate, you work with your insurance company’s clients and provide wellness strategies so as to reduce the number of claims that clients may make.
-You will help identify health issues, develop incentives, and organize wellness campaigns for these clients to follow.
-As the designation suggests, you will essentially coach them to become healthier so they file fewer claims.
+As a health coach associate, you work with your insurance company’s clients and provide wellness strategies so as to reduce the number of claims that clients may make and will help identify health issues, develop incentives, and organize wellness campaigns for these clients to follow.
+As the designation suggests, your help will essentially coach them to become healthier, so they file fewer claims.
 Glassdoor claims that Aetna health coaches make up to $73,314 on average per year.